We chat with the Mythic Folk Musician and Druid, Damh the Bard

-This is our frst interview and we are lucky to be able to interview the famous Celtic Folk musician, Damh the Bard, and his partner, the multi-talented Artist Cerri Lee.
-Links to their websites and their work can be found in the Show-notes.
-We also bring you an amazing competition for a signed copy of Damh's latest album, Tales from the Crowman as well as some astounding news about the revival of a national tradition in Ireland - the Festival of the Fires taking place on Beltane.
+This is our first interview and we are lucky to be able to interview the famous Celtic Folk musician, Damh the Bard, and his wife, the multi-talented Artist Cerri Lee.
+Links to their websites and their work can be found below in the Show-notes.
+We also bring you an amazing competition for Damh's latest album, Tales from the Cowman as well as some astounding news about the revival of a national tradition in Ireland - the Festival of the Fires taking place on Beltane.

 Festival of the Fires will feature the collective talents of hundreds of participants drawn from all over Ireland and the world, gathering at the exact centre-point of Ireland to celebrate the onset of summer.

 One of the ceremonial highlights of the festival will be the lighting of a national fire, ignited first on the summit of Uisneach and then carried to hilltops in every one of Ireland's 32 counties.
 In ancient times, this sacred Uisneach fire was the catalyst for coast-to-coast celebrations with festivals and gatherings taking place in the fire sites, and in the communities below.